-Cyber jihad as Indonesia and Bangladesh BLOW EACH OTHER off the web
+Cyber jihad as Indonesia and Bangladesh hack each other off the web

 Hackers bring down hundreds of websites